SciML/DiffEqDocs.jl/docs/src/solvers/sde_solve.md

   but can solve with weak order 0.5 as `SROCKEM(strong_order_1=false)`.
 - `SROCK2` - is a weak second order and strong first order fixed step stabilized method for stiff Ito problems.
+- `SKSROCK` - is fixed step stabilized explicit method for stiff Ito problems.
+Strong order 0.5 and weak order 1.
+This method has a better stability domain then `SROCK1`.
+Also it allows special post-processing techniques in case of ergodic dynamical systems, in the context of ergodic Brownian dynamics, to achieve order 2 accuracy.
+- `TangXiaoSROCK2` - is a fixed step size stabilized expicit method for stiff problems.
+Only for Ito problems.
+Weak order of 2 and strog order of 1.
+Has 5 versions with different stability domains which can be used as `TangXiaoSROCK2(version_num=i)` where `i` is 1-5.

+Note: Post processing in `SKSROCK` is still under development.
+Also `TangXiaoSROCK2` is also not fully functional.

 #### Stiff Methods